andrew/ultimate-awesome/README.md

 - [awesome-python-resources](https://github.com/DjangoEx/awesome-python-resources) - Awesome Python Resources.
 - [awesome-artificial-intelligence-regulation](https://github.com/ethicalml/awesome-artificial-intelligence-regulation) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-useful-projects](https://github.com/furthir/awesome-useful-projects) - Curated List of 500+ Open Source Projects for Everyday Use.
+- [awesome-unity](https://github.com/proyecto26/awesome-unity) - A curated list of awesome Unity games! 🎮.
+- [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.
 - [awesome-rime](https://github.com/ayaka14732/awesome-rime) - A curated list of Rime IME schemata and configs | Rime 輸入方案和配置列表.
 - [Awesome-RL-based-Reasoning-MLLMs](https://github.com/Sun-Haoyuan23/Awesome-RL-based-Reasoning-MLLMs) - This repository provides valuable reference for researchers in the field of multimodality, please start your exploratory travel in RL-based Reasoning MLLMs!.
 - [awesome-bootstrap](https://github.com/awesome-bootstrap-org/awesome-bootstrap) - ✨  Awesome - A curated list of amazing Bootstrap tools and themes.
 - [awesome-graph-self-supervised-learning](https://github.com/LirongWu/awesome-graph-self-supervised-learning) - Code for TKDE paper "Self-supervised learning on graphs: Contrastive, generative, or predictive".
 - [awesome-anti-censorship](https://github.com/danoctavian/awesome-anti-censorship) - Curated list of open-source anti-censorship tools.
-- [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.
 - [awesome-native-macosx-apps](https://github.com/open-saas-directory/awesome-native-macosx-apps) - Best Native macOS Apps (2026) — Fast, Lightweight, No Electron Bloat.
-- [awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents.
 - [iOS_ML](https://github.com/alexsosn/iOS_ML) - List of Machine Learning, AI, NLP solutions for iOS.
 The most recent version of this article can be found on my blog.
-- [awesome-unity](https://github.com/proyecto26/awesome-unity) - A curated list of awesome Unity games! 🎮.
 - [awesome-japanese-llm](https://github.com/llm-jp/awesome-japanese-llm) - 日本語LLMまとめ - Overview of Japanese LLMs.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-ghidra](https://github.com/allsafecybersecurity/awesome-ghidra) - A curated list of awesome Ghidra materials.